-Serbia exclusive: The intentions of GAZPROM to build gas fired CHP power plants may change electricity balances of the country27.
-October 2014. / News Serbia Energy
+Serbia exclusive: The intentions of GAZPROM to build gas fired CHP power plants may change electricity balances of the country, News Serbia Energy

 The construction of South Stream brings many benefits for Serbia, and one of them is that it will enable Serbia, when the pipeline passes through our territory, to build gas power plants for generation of electricity, which is increasingly being imported, and also because of the growing demands for green kilowatts and fulfillment of obligations related to the reduction of air pollution.
 Immense amount of gas will be transported through Serbia via South Stream to Middle and South Europe, which will bring great benefit to Serbia in the form of collection of transit fees as well.